Selecting a language will automatically trigger the translation of the page content.

 Who shall I contact

-The au pair is housed in a family home.
-In return for food and accommodation, he performs routine household or household tasks (childcare, minor housework, for example).
+He is housed by a host family for which he carries out family or household tasks (childcare, minor housework, for example).

 To be au pair, all of the following conditions must be met: